umesh-webdev25/TalkEasy-VoiceAssistant/DailyTasks.md

 📹 Posted a demo below where the agent fetches and narrates the latest headlines — sounding less like a bot and more like a helpful companion. 🚀

+✨ Day 27 of 30 - Murf AI Voice Agent Challenge | Revamp UI & Code Cleanup 🎨⚡

+Today’s milestone was all about polishing things up — improving the UI, codebase, and user experience to get closer to a final product.

+Here’s what I accomplished:

+✅ Added a config section in the UI where users can enter their own API keys (instead of relying on .env files) ✅ Built the config as a sidebar panel for easy access and flexibility ✅ Did a UI revamp to make the app cleaner and more user-friendly ✅ Performed code cleanup — better structure, reusable components, and simplified flows ✅ Prepped the foundation for adding final touches & features before the finish line

+💡 The result?
+The voice agent now feels less like a dev prototype and more like a real product — customizable, clean, and user-ready.